KenKundert/nestedtext/README.rst

 a word or words followed by a colon are dictionary items; a dash introduces list items, and a leading greater-than symbol signifies a line in a multi-line string.
-Dictionaries and lists are used for nesting and the leaf values are always strings, hence the name, *NestedText*.
+Dictionaries and lists are used for nesting and the leaf values are always simple text, hence the name, *NestedText*.
+The top-level must be a dictionary.

 *NestedText* is somewhat unique in that the leaf values are always strings.
 Of course the values start off as strings in the input file, but alternatives like